vsee/new_personal_page/_pages/about.md

 I am an AI scientist at Meta AI research in Menlo Park, California.

 Originally from Berlin in Germany, I was a research graduate student and later teaching staff and research associate at the University of Edinburgh in Scotland.
-As part of the **Institute for Computing Systems Architecture** (ICSA) I did systems research with [Bj&ouml;rn Franke](https://blog.inf.ed.ac.uk/bfranke/), [Hugh Leather](http://homepages.inf.ed.ac.uk/hleather/) among others.
-In May 2023, I joined the Fundamental AI Research Team at Meta in California.
+As part of the **Institute for Computing Systems Architecture** (ICSA) I did systems research with [Bj&ouml;rn Franke](https://blog.inf.ed.ac.uk/bfranke/) and [Hugh Leather](http://homepages.inf.ed.ac.uk/hleather/) among others.
+In 2023, I joined the Fundamental AI Research Team at Meta in California.

 # Research Interests